 This is the crater of an extinct volcano—the largest on the continent!
 It’s four kilometers wide and 300 meters deep, and surprisingly, it’s full of extremely fertile soil, so it’s a haven for growing crops.
 It’s located in a geological reserve, thanks to a staggering diversity of plant and animal life unique to this region (particularly birds and insects).

-Insider Tip: Rain clouds tend to roll in towards the late morning, so this is a Ecuador hike best done early in the day.
+- Insider Tip: Rain clouds tend to roll in towards the late morning, so this is an Ecuador hike best done early in the day.

 Calling all adventurers, this is a hike to the world’s highest active volcano.
 The Cotopaxi volcano is a couple of hours south of Quito, the capital city, and there are always transport options to get you there if you aren’t staying in the nearby countryside.

-The climb to the top (which is usually snowy!) needs to be guided, since it’s a whopping 5000m elevation, and symptoms like altitude sickness are common.
-Be sure to bring sunglasses too, because the sun reflecting off the snow can be blinding!
+The climb to the top (which is usually snowy!) needs to be guided since it’s a whopping 5000m elevation, and symptoms like altitude sickness are common.
+Be sure to pack sunglasses and a hiking hat because the sun reflecting off the snow can be blinding!
 Despite these minor inconveniences, if you visit on a clear day, you’ll have some pretty unreal views from the highest point.

-Insider Tip: Little to no ATMs in the surrounding areas outside of Quito, so make sure you’ve got cash.
+- Insider Tip: Little to no ATMs in the surrounding areas outside of Quito, so make sure you’ve got the cash.

 Cajas National Park

-This national park is a UNESCO heritage site, so you know it’s going to be amazing.
-This isn’t so much a specific route as an enormous region covering some 280 square kilometers, and trails that alternate between moderate and high altitude, just to give you options.
+This national park is a UNESCO heritage site, so you know it will be amazing.
+This isn’t so much a specific route as an enormous region covering some 280 square kilometers and trails that alternate between moderate and high altitude, just to give you options.

 Natural wonders include ancient volcanic rock, cloud forests, and endless lakes.
-There’s even a section of the famous Inca Trail that passes through the park.
+Even a section of the famous Inca Trail passes through the park.
 The most popular route is only eight km and winds past three of the most-visited lakes in the area.

-Insider Tip: The park is absolutely huge, meaning lots to explore, but also a higher chance of getting lost.
+- Insider Tip: The park is huge, with lots to explore and a higher chance of getting lost.
 Either grab a guide or do research in advance.